SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 You attempt to request the help of your deity, with a success chance of 1% per cleric level.

+### Level 17

+* Stormborn

+You can use your main action to give yourself a flying speed equal to your walking speed.

 # Druid